swayamsivam37/centralized-license-service/Explanation.md

 ### License-Level Lifecycle vs License-Key-Level Lifecycle

 **Decision:**
-Lifecycle state is attached to individual licenses, not license keys.
+Lifecycle state is attached to individual licenses.

 **Why:**
-This allows independent management of products under a shared license key (e.g. suspending an add-on without cancelling the main product).

-**Alternative considered:**
-Applying lifecycle state at the license key level.

-**Why rejected:**
-It would prevent partial suspension or expiration of individual products.
+Allows partial suspension or expiration of products under one key.

 ---

 ### Single Lifecycle Endpoint with Action-Based Payload

 **Decision:**
-Use a single endpoint for lifecycle changes:
+One endpoint with an `action` field:

 ```